williamQyq/Emotion-Insight-App/README.md

 ## Installation

-To set up the Emotion Sentiment Particle System on your local environment, follow these steps:
+To set up the Voice Particle System on your local environment, follow these steps:

 ```bash
 # Install dependencies